Mötley Crüe (album): Recording

 For the recording of the album, Mötley Crüe reunited with Bob Rock, who had produced Dr. Feelgood, their most commercially successful album.
 With Corabi now fronting the band, the members took advantage of the fact that he brought more to the table than Neil did: Sixx had never worked with another lyricist before, and Mars had never played with another guitarist.
 Mars noted that working with a second guitarist gave him "a chance to experiment and have some fun instead of having to focus on just keeping the rhythm."
 Also, the band had never previously written songs through jamming.
 One of the first songs Corabi worked with the band on was "Hammered", as well as the acoustic portion of the song that would become "Misunderstood."

-During the recording of the album the band committed itself to sobriety, with a strict regimen of no drugs, alcohol, cigarettes, red meat or caffeine.
+During the recording of the album, the band committed itself to sobriety, with a strict regimen of no drugs, alcohol, cigarettes, red meat or caffeine.
 The band worked with a physical trainer each morning, and took vitamin pills to keep their bodies nourished.
 Although there were occasional slips off the wagon, the members were determined to repeat the success of Dr. Feelgood.
 The recording sessions proved to be fruitful, with a total of 24 songs written and recorded over the 10-month recording span.

-Music and lyrics
+Composition and lyrics

+Motley Crue was an adaption to a changing music scene of the early 1990s, abandoning glam metal for a more aggressive and abrasive heavy metal, alternative metal, hard rock and grunge sound.
+The lead single "Hooligan's Holiday" draws influence from grunge bands, such as Pearl Jam and Soundgarden, and is considered alternative metal, while the second single, "Misunderstood", has acoustic parts and is considered a power ballad.

-Lyrically, Corabi's influence pushed away from the band's usual themes of sex and rebellion.
-Sixx enjoyed working with Corabi on the lyrics, feeling Corabi’s "normal" lyrics balanced out his own "demented" lyrics.
+John Corabi's influence pushed band's lyrics away from their usual themes of sex and rebellion.
+Sixx enjoyed working with Corabi on the lyrics, feeling his "normal" lyrics balanced out his own "demented" lyrics.
 Songs such as "Power to the Music" and "Droppin' Like Flies" were attempts at introspection and commentary on the state of the world, including then current events such as the 1992 Los Angeles riots, and the battle over music censorship.
-The song "Uncle Jack" was about Corabi's uncle, a convicted child molester, and "Misunderstood" was a song about people who were trying to deal with the fact that life had passed them by.
+The song "Uncle Jack" was about Corabi's uncle, a convicted child molester, and "Misunderstood" was a song about people who were trying to deal with the fact that life had "passed them by".
 Some songs still had more familiar themes, including "Smoke the Sky," which was about marijuana use, and "Poison Apples", which was about the decadent Rock 'N Roll lifestyle that the band was famous for living.

-The single "Hooligan's Holiday" drew influence from contemporary grunge bands such as Pearl Jam and Soundgarden, and is considered alternative metal.
-The album also had a more aggressive and abrasive sound than the band's previous releases.